fidelity/kconnect/docs/book/src/commands/use_eks.md

       --password string                      The password to use for authentication --region string                        AWS region to connect to --region-filter string                 A regex filter to apply to the AWS regions list, e.g. '^us-|^eu-' will only show US and eu regions
-      --role-arn string                      ARN of the AWS role to be assumed --role-filter string                   A filter to apply to the roles list, e.g. 'EKS' will only show roles that contain EKS in the name
+      --role-arn string                      ARN of the AWS role to be logged in with --role-filter string                   A filter to apply to the roles list, e.g. 'EKS' will only show roles that contain EKS in the name
       --set-current                          Sets the current context in the kubeconfig to the selected cluster (default true)
       --username string                      The username used for authentication